Dallas baronets

 The Dallas baronetcy, of Upper Harley Street in the County of Middlesex, was a title in the Baronetage of Great Britain.
-It was created on 31 July 1798 for George Dallas, who had earlier been in the service of the Honourable East India Company.
-The title became extinct on the death of the third Baronet in 1918.
+It was created on 31 July 1798 for George Dallas, who had earlier been in the service of the East India Company.
+The title was granted for his work as a pamphleteer, defending the Pitt administration's Irish policy.
+He was the son of the London insurance broker Robert Dallas (died 1796).
+In 1800 he was elected Member of Parliament for Newport (Isle of Wight).

+The title became extinct on the death of the 3rd Baronet in 1918.